-Public health professionals in training are critical to the work of CPHA; including students in who are currently engaged in undergraduate, graduate, resident and post-doctoral public health-related programs in Canada.
-The creation of the Student Director position on their Board of Directors in 2006 exemplifies CPHA's long-standing commitment to supporting and engaging students, residents and public health trainees in the work of the Association.
+Public health professionals in training are critical to our work; including students who are currently engaged in undergraduate, graduate, resident and post-doctoral public health-related programs in Canada.
+The creation of the Student Director position on our Board of Directors in 2006 exemplifies our long-standing commitment to supporting and engaging students, residents and public health trainees in the work of the Association.

-The Student Director position is a full CPHA Director position with general Board duties, additionally bringing a student perspective to the table.
-The Student Director spearheads CPHA's current activities in relation to students and has sufficient freedom to inspire and direct further developments in CPHA's work of student engagement and capacity building.
-The Student Director chairs the CPHA Student and Early Career Committee, which acts as a resource and advisory group to the Student Director.
+The Student Director position is a full Director position with general Board duties, bringing a student perspective to the table.
+The Student Director spearheads current activities in relation to students and has sufficient freedom to inspire and direct further developments in our work of student engagement and capacity building.
+The Student Director chairs the Student and Early Career Committee, which acts as a resource and advisory group to the Student Director.

 Student and Early Career Committee